THE OPPORTUNITY

 What does the Public Markets Coalition do?

-MDBs and DFIs often lack the internal incentives, capabilities, and institutionalised strategies to make the leap from one-off, bespoke transactions in public markets to institutionalised strategies that continually crowd in new pools of capital.
+MDBs and DFIs weren’t designed to focus on public market transactions.
+This means that many of them need to develop new internal structures and capabilities to make the leap from one-off, bespoke transactions in public markets to institutionalised strategies that continually crowd in new pools of capital.

 The Public Markets Coalition convenes development finance actors such as DFIs, MDBs and Development Agencies, their government shareholders and EMDE government agencies tasked with the development of local capital markets, to share and institutionalise scalable public-market strategies for capital mobilisation.